We promise limited calls

 - Obviously, D&O insurance provides a peace of mind to the directors and officers and therefore, a company that has this insurance can easily attract new directors and officers.

-- A D&O insurance not only attracts new directors and officers, it also helps in gaining new mergers and acquisitions.
+- D&O insurance not only attracts new directors and officers, but it also helps in gaining new mergers and acquisitions.

 - If a company is planning to go into the public domain, then getting a D&O insurance while being private is a better way to go because it makes it easy to get insured after becoming public.

-- In this section, we will list out all the people whose actions and decisions are covered by a D&O insurance
+In this section, we will list out all the people whose actions and decisions are covered by a D&O insurance policy.

 - Members of the internal audit committee who either have been or are directors of the company are also covered.